 - While the oil is infusing, prepare your Sichuan chili flakes by placing them in a heatproof bowl.
 If you used 1½ cups of oil, ¾ cup of chili flakes is best.
 For 3 cups of oil, use 1¼ cups of chili flakes.
 You can experiment within this range (if you like more oil and fewer flakes, for instance).

 - You can either heat your oil and pour it through a fine-meshed strainer OR remove the spices first with a fine-meshed strainer.
 If your spices are very dark by the time you get to this step, to avoid burning, it's safest to remove the spices entirely before pouring over the chili flakes.
 Generally, the oil should be between 225-250° F (110-120° C) when pouring over the chili flakes.
-If you like a darker color, opt for 250° F/120° C. If your chili flakes are already super roasted, you may want to be closer to 225° F/110° C. When in doubt, test the oil on a small bowl of chili flakes before you do the rest.
+If you like a darker color, opt for 250-275° F/135° C. If your chili flakes are already super roasted, you may want to be closer to 225° F/110° C. When in doubt, test the oil on a small bowl of chili flakes before you do the rest.
 Carefully pour the hot oil through a strainer onto the chili flakes.
 Stir to evenly distribute the heat of the oil.
 You'll know you've gotten it right when you smell a "popcorn"-like smell that is not at all burnt-smelling.

 - Stir in the salt, and allow the chili oil to cool.
 Store in airtight containers in the refrigerator.
 Always use a clean utensil when handling to prevent spoilage.
 It can last for up to 6 months if handled in this way.